 Private Sector Is Advancing Broadband

-After investing more than $1.5 trillion into broadband infrastructure over the last 20 years, including $76 billion in 2015 alone, the private sector is the primary driver behind this advancement.
-That’s why more and more Americans are able to use innovative entertainment devices, among other technologies, in their homes.
+As the Coalition for the New Economy reported recently, broadband speeds in the United States continue to quicken and the digital divide continues to narrow.
+After investing more than $1.3 trillion into broadband infrastructure over the last 20 years, the private sector is the primary driver behind this advancement.
 Private sector providers continue to invest billions to bring better, faster Internet service to Americans.
-Here are the latest examples:
+For example: